Instant Pot Chicken Tikka Masala

 As you no doubt deduced from the recipe title, I cooked this chicken tikka malsa in my Instant Pot.

 Because authentic Indian food recipes often take hours to prepare (thanks to toasting and grinding whole spices, plus long simmer times), making pressure cooker Indian food is a natural, valuable shortcut to creating a similar effect in a fraction of the time.
+Also, because the pressure cooker doesn’t lose moisture, the chicken stays wonderfully moist.

 Can I Make This Healthy Chicken Tikka Masala in a Slow Cooker Instead?